SpiderOak/nimbus.io/docs/administrators_guide.rst

    re-initializing one or more storage volumes.

 #.
 If the node's local database was lost, restore the database from the most
    recent dump and then apply any archived log files to bring it close to current.
+Even if you are not doing regular database log archiving to another Nimbus.io cluster as suggested above, a database backup that is days or weeks old will reduce the amount of work anti entropy must do.
-   Even database backup that is days or weeks old will reduce the amount of work anti entropy must do.

    If the node local database cannot be restored at all, treat the situation as a total machine failure.

 #.
 Bring the node's Nimbus.io services online, and allow anti entropy to begin.